 Facilities open June 1 to only designated employees and students whose courses have not been fully converted to online delivery LSC Services Resources continue to be provided online

-Lone Star College System strives to participate in Academic Programs and Transfer Initiatives to help students achieve LSC Success – Learn, Succeed & Complete goals to earn an associate degree, earn a Career & Technical Education Credential, transfer to a four-year university with core curriculum completed, and complete coursework to improve career opportunities.
+Lone Star College (LSC) strives to help students achieve LSC-Success – Learn, Succeed, Complete goals to earn an associate degree, earn a Career & Continuing Education Credential, and transfer to a four-year university.
 Many transfer degree programs and resources are available to assist students with the transfer process.
-Follow the steps to Transfer to a University and meet with an advisor to discuss the academic programs and transfer initiatives to meet your goals to transition to the university.
+Transfer Degree Maps and Students Benefits are excellent tools for the transfer student as they plan for transfer.
+Follow the steps to Transfer to a University and meet with an LSC Transfer Advisor to discuss the academic programs and transfer initiatives to transition to the university.

-Six Course Drop Rule: An institution of higher education may not permit an undergraduate student to drop a total of more than six (6) courses.
-After the student has reached the six course drop limit, he/she will not be allowed to drop the course and receive a grade for the course.
+An institution of higher education may not permit an undergraduate student to drop a total of more than six (6) courses.
+After the student has reached the six course drop limit, he/she will not be allowed to drop the course and will receive a grade for the course.
 This rule applies to students who first enrolled in Texas public university or college credit courses during or after fall 2007.

 The LSC-University Center offers junior, senior and graduate level classes through partnerships with several universities.
 Students who enroll with one of our partner universities at either the Montgomery or University Park locations are able to complete a bachelor's or master's degree (or teaching certficate) without traveling to the university campuses.